polterguy/polterguy.github.io/endpoints/index.md

 ### POST magic/system/config/save

 This endpoint allows you to save your configuration settings.
-The specified paylod will in its entirety overwrite your existing _"appsettings.json"_ file.
+The specified payload will in its entirety overwrite your existing _"appsettings.json"_ file.
 The endpoint can only be invoked by a root user.